urbandrone/futils/docsrc/tutorials/01-quickstart.md

 ```

 #### Operation
 To represent the shifting operations, introduce a typeclass `Operation` which takes a function and allows classifies it as operation.
-To accomplish building chains of operations with this, let's make `Operation` a part of the family of `Monoid` type classes with the `concat` method being designed to perform function composition.
+To accomplish building chains of operations with this, let's make `Operation` a part of the family of `Monoid` typeclasses with the `concat` method being designed to perform function composition.
 ```javascript
 // data Operation = Operation (a -> a)
 const Operation = Type('Operation', ['run']);